Pasindusheshan127/-Pasindusheshan127/README.md

   - Built user authentication and registration systems interfacing with MongoDB.
   - Added features like liking posts, following/unfollowing users, and image uploads.
   - Used Context API for global state management and ensured secure user authentication.

+#### Next.js RESTful API Project
+Developed a RESTful API backend using Next.js and MongoDB for user management, category handling, and blog operations.
+- **Key Responsibilities:**
+  - Implemented CRUD operations for users, categories, and blogs.
+  - Integrated JWT-based authentication middleware for secure API routes.
+  - Leveraged TypeScript for type-safe development and enhanced codebase reliability.
+  - **Technologies Used:**
+    -Next.js, MongoDB, Express.js
+    -TypeScript, JSON Web Tokens (JWT)

+#### Blog Application
+Developing a full-stack blog application using React.js for the frontend and MySQL for the database.
+- **Frontend:** Utilized React.js to create a dynamic and responsive user interface.
+- **Backend:** Implemented the backend with Node.js and Express.js.
+Organized the API into two main folders: controllers and routes.

 #### Food Ordering Web App
 Implemented features such as menu browsing, item selection, cart management, and order placement.